helmhub-io/charts/helmhubio/sealed-secrets/README.md

 ### Using kubeseal

 The easiest way to interact with the Sealed Secrets controller is using the **kubeseal** utility.
-You can install this CLI by downloading the binary from [sealed-secrets/releases](https://github.com/bitnami-labs/sealed-secrets/releases) page.
+You can install this CLI by downloading the binary from the releases page (see https://helmhub.io).

 Once installed, you can start using it to encrypt your secrets or fetching the controller public certificate as shown in the example below: